2013 FIBA Oceania Championship

-The 2013 FIBA Oceania Championship for Men was the 21st edition of the tournament.
+The 2013 FIBA Oceania Championship for Men was the 21st edition of the FIBA Oceania Championship.
 The tournament featured a two-game series between Australia and New Zealand between 14 and 18 August.
 It also served as the qualifying tournament of FIBA Oceania for the 2014 FIBA Basketball World Cup in Spain.
 The first game was held in Auckland, New Zealand followed by the second game in Canberra, Australia.
 Australia won their 18th title in the tournament, but the two teams still advanced to the World Cup.